 “<insert app name >” could not be downloaded due to an error.
 (403)

 After a couple of attempts in vain, he raised his voice yet again “it just won’t get on my phone”.
-Everyone in the board room seemed curious what was going on.
+Everyone in the board room seemed curious about what was going on.
 Jeff was left with no answer and he was just beating around the bush handling queries.
 Then someone from the team suggested to try downloading the App on WIFI without using the Carrier provided Network.

 That worked and the App downloaded in a flash.
 But it would not work on the Carrier provided network.
 There it was, “A BUG”, everything seemed so well if this nasty bug had not surfaced.
 Skepticism overruled optimism and it all came to a grinding halt!